yang170/CS510Project/readme.md

 ## Step 1.
 Load the extension

 0. Clone the repository
-1. Nevigate to the Chrome extension management page by typing chrome://extensions/ in your browser
+1. Navigate to the Chrome extension management page by typing chrome://extensions/ in your browser
 2. Enable developer mode (upper right conner)
 3. Click "Load unpacked" button
 4. Select the project folder